 - Firearms, ammunition, gunpowder, fireworks or any other type of explosives

 YARD WASTE - COMPOST

-All yard waste coming into the Fort Smith Landfill will be directed to the Composting Facility for offloading of the yardwaste.
-The collected yard waste material will then be ran through a wood grinder to shred the yard waste into grindings.
-The grindings are placed into indrows in the facility to begin the composting process.
+All yard waste coming into the Fort Smith Landfill will be directed to the Composting Facility for offloading of the yard waste.
+The collected yard waste material will then be run through a wood grinder to shred the yard waste into grindings.
+The grindings are placed into windrows in the facility to begin the composting process.
 The windrows are monitored for moisture content, temperature, and stability.
 Once the compost windrows are at ambient temperature the rows are ready for the final process.
 The rows are them put into a final screener, to separate the final product.
-The screener separates the final product and the non-final produt material.
-The final product, Compost, will be sold to the public at the rate of $10.00 per cubic yard.
+The screener separates the final product and the non-final product material.
+The final product, compost, will be sold to the public at the rate of $10.00 per cubic yard.
 The availability of compost to customers is first come first serve.
 Customers are limited to two (2) cubic yards a week.